-Now consider the most successful casino games on the market and look at their themes:
+Similarly, the most successful casino games rely on broad, simple themes:

 - Generic Chinese theme